 Testing Tongkat Ali Extract for Eurycomanone

-Here in the Tongkat Ali extract you can observe that the level of Eurycomanone is 2.25% and anything more than 1.75% is considered a concentrated Tongkat Ali extract.
-Indeed, many outside samples tested of 100:1 and 200:1 extract contain less than 1%.
+Below in our standard Tongkat Ali extract you can observe that the level of Eurycomanone is 2.26% and anything more than 1.75% is considered a concentrated Tongkat Ali extract.
+We also offer a >3% Eurycomanone extract for specialized requirements.
+Many outside samples tested of 100:1 and 200:1 extract contain less than 1%.
 Some samples from China were found to be of an entirely different species altogether with no Eurycomanone present at all.

 Eurycomanone Study References

 - Eurycomanone and eurycomanol from Eurycoma longifolia Jack as regulators of signaling pathways involved in proliferation, cell death and inflammation.
 Hajjouli S Et al. Molecules.
 2014 Sep 16

 - Anti-angiogenic quassinoid-rich fraction from Eurycoma longifolia modulates endothelial cell function.
 Al-Salahi OS Et al. Microvasc Res.
 2013 Nov

 - Effect of eurycomanone on cytochrome P450 isoforms CYP1A2, CYP2A6, CYP2C8, CYP2C9, CYP2C19, CYP2E1 and CYP3A4 in vitro.
 Pan Y Et al. J Nat Med.
 2014 Apr

 - Eurycomanone, the major quassinoid in Eurycoma longifolia root extract increases spermatogenesis by inhibiting the activity of phosphodiesterase and aromatase in steroidogenesis.Low BS, Choi SB et al, J Ethnopharmacol.
 2013 Aug 26